silviapoletti/Malingering-detection/README.md

 The percentage of changed answers in the expected direction is pretty high, about 81%.
 This means that dishonest subjects don't lie in every single question, but in the majority.
 Therefore the dataset can be considered relevant for our project's goals.

-Items 9, 15 and 19 are in the top-6 lowest average scores of honest subjects and top-6 highest average scores of dishonest subjects, and therefore we could expect that those items will be the most useful to discriminate between honest and dishonest subjects: this is confirmed by looking at the density plots below showing that data for those items are almost linearly saparable.
+Items 9, 15 and 19 are in the top-6 lowest average scores of honest subjects and top-6 highest average scores of dishonest subjects, and therefore we could expect that those items will be the most useful to discriminate between honest and dishonest subjects: this is confirmed by looking at the **Density plots** below showing that data for those items are almost linearly saparable.
 On the contrary, items 4 and 5 show an opposite behavior and therefore are expect to be the most misleading for discriminating between honest and dishonest subjects.
 This is confirmed by the overlapping density plots.

 <p align="center">
   <img src="https://github.com/silviapoletti/Malingering-detection/blob/51a723b352778bf52ab7d8c3e4367eb95a0717dd/plots/separable_density_plots.png" width="40%"/>
    <img src="https://github.com/silviapoletti/Malingering-detection/blob/51a723b352778bf52ab7d8c3e4367eb95a0717dd/plots/overlapping_density_plots.png" width="40%"/>
 </p>

 The honest and dishonest answers are uncorrelated both at item level, because the anwers to an item in the honest condition are not correlated with the answers to the same item in the dishonest condition.
-Indeed, the correlation matrix is as follows:
+Indeed, the **Correlation matrix** is as follows:

 <p align="center">
   <img src="https://github.com/silviapoletti/Malingering-detection/blob/51a723b352778bf52ab7d8c3e4367eb95a0717dd/plots/correlation_matrix.png" width="50%"/>